Writing Test Scenarios

 executes them via scenario->play().

-Create test scenarios using the Play class.
+Create test scenarios using the Play class with the Given-When-Then pattern.
 A Play defines:

 The order of these methods matters: setup methods should come first, followed by actions, then assertions.